mayolatoye/Interactive-Lab-Hub/Lab 1/README.md

 **Follow-up Test Run**

 In the follow up I was able to model the two possibilities as two seperate interactions.
-That is, the participant arrives as a depressed state and requires activiating red-amber like lighting, followed by a state of unrest that requires a calming blue-cyan like lighting.
+That is, the participant arrives at a depressed state and requires activiating red-amber like lighting, followed by a state of unrest that requires a calming blue-cyan like lighting.
 These are modelled with objects of similar colours as well as voice recognition by story cards.
 This interaction can be viewed here:

 [Followup Depression Lift video Luminar](https://youtu.be/1LVDZwVrVaw)